Economic Party (Thailand): Thai Citizen Power Party

 The Thai Citizen Power Party was formed by former ministers and former MPs from all regions of the country, led by Samphan Lertnuwat, a former minister attached to the Prime Minister's Office, as the prospective party leader.
 Other founding members included several former ministers, such as Ekkaporn Rakkhamsuk and Piyanat Watcharapon.

-The party held its first general meeting on Sunday, April 29, 2018, at 13:30 at the Miracle Grand Hotel.
+The party held its first general meeting on Sunday, 29 April 2018, at 13:30 at the Miracle Grand Hotel.
 Samphan Lertnuwat was elected as the first party leader, and Ekkaporn Rakkhamsuk was elected as the first party secretary-general, along with five deputy party leaders.
 Silampa Lertnuwat was appointed as the deputy secretary-general.
 Mr. Samphan and his team officially submitted the registration for the establishment of the Thai Citizen Power Party on Tuesday, May 22, 2018.
-The Election Commission registered the Thai Citizen Power Party as the 4th political party of 2018 on Friday, August 10, 2018, and it was published in the Royal Gazette on Thursday, September 13, 2018.
+The Election Commission registered the Thai Citizen Power Party as the 4th political party of 2018 on Friday, August 10, 2018, and it was published in the Royal Gazette on Thursday, 13 September 2018.

 Thai Citizen Party

 Later, the Thai Citizen Power Party held an extraordinary general meeting (3/2018) on December 10, 2018, where it was resolved to change the party's name to Thai Citizen Power Party.
 Mr. Samphan Lertnuwat continued to serve as the party leader.
 Subsequently, Mr. Samphan decided to resign from his positions as party leader and party member.
-He took his daughter, Silumpa, who was the party's only MP, to join the United Thai Nation Party after the party's executive committee resolved to expel them on February 8, 2023.
+He took his daughter, Silumpa, who was the party's only MP, to join the United Thai Nation Party after the party's executive committee resolved to expel them on 8 February 2023.

 Zen-dai Party

-After Mr. Samphan Lertnuwat resigned as the party leader, the Thai Citizen Power Party held an annual general meeting to elect a new executive committee on February 19, 2023.
+After Mr. Samphan Lertnuwat resigned as the party leader, the Thai Citizen Power Party held an annual general meeting to elect a new executive committee on 19 February 2023.
 The meeting elected Chris Potanan, a former founder of the Future Forward Party, as the new party leader and changed the party's name to Zen-dai Party.
-The Zen-dai Party held its first public rally on Sunday, March 5, 2023.
+The Zen-dai Party held its first public rally on Sunday, 5 March 2023.

 Economic Party

-Chris Potanan, leader of the Zen Dai Party, announced his resignation as party leader on April 25, 2025, to pave the way for a new leader to be elected at the party's general meeting the following day.
+Chris Potanan, leader of the Zen Dai Party, announced his resignation as party leader on 25 April 2025, to pave the way for a new leader to be elected at the party's general meeting the following day.
 The party's meeting changed its name to the Economic Party and elected a new party executive committee.
 The meeting resolved to appoint General Rangsi Kitiyanathap, former director-general of the Royal Thai Army Radio and Television Station, to the position of party leader, while Chris Potanan moved to the position of party chairman, while the party secretary-general remains Peerapol Kanokwanlai.
-The Economic Party will propose THE FINAL EXIT policy to revive the Thai economy.
-As a result of the Thai economy entering a prolonged recession, businesses are closing down, bad debts are accumulating, and people's incomes are falling.
-The Economic Party has proposed 4 main policies to urgently revive the country, including:
+The Economic Party proposed THE FINAL EXIT policy aiming to revive the Thai economy.
+The Economic Party has proposed 4 main policies, including: